By-Laws of the Council for Museum Anthropology

 - The Board of Directors shall set the annual dues for various categories of membership.

 - Any Member in arrears in payment of dues shall lose all membership privileges.

 ARTICLE VI.
 Officers and Board of Directors

-2. PRESIDENT-ELECT.
-The President-Elect shall have the power to perform the duties of the President in the President’s absence.
+2.b.
+PRESIDENT-ELECT.
+The President-Elect shall serve a two-year term alongside the President, and shall have the power to perform the duties of the President in the President’s absence.
 At the conclusion of the President-Elect’s term, s/he shall assume the duties of the President.
 During his or her term, the President-Elect shall serve as Section editor on the Program Committee of the American Anthropological Association.

 ARTICLE VII.
 Annual Report

 - At the time of each Annual Meeting of the American Anthropological Association, the President of the Council shall report on the activities of the Section to the Board of Directors, as shall the Secretary, Treasurer, editors of the Council’s publications, and committee chairs.
 A proposed budget for the next fiscal year shall be presented.
 The reports also shall be presented to the Members at the time of the Council’s Annual Business Meeting.
 These reports, properly modified or supplemented, shall be presented to the American Anthropological Association each year at the time it designates.

 ARTICLE VIII.
 Meetings

 - The Section shall hold an Annual Business Meeting at the time of the Annual Meeting of the Council which takes place at the annual meeting of the American Anthropological Association.
 In order to conduct business at any given meeting, the date must be announced to members of the Board by mail or internet not less than ninety (90) days before the date of the meeting.